NikKowPHP/social-brain/a.md

     >
     > Before you use this tool, check your intent.
 Is your primary goal to make this person feel seen, with no other agenda?
 Or are you trying to subtly steer them?
 If you feel a sense of urgency or a focus on the outcome, your Shadow Conductor may be holding the baton.
 Pause, regulate with your **Conductor's Breath**, and reconnect with an authentic intention to serve, not to steer.
 *   **Part 3: Handle the Backlash (The Social Immune Response)** When someone calls you out for being different ("Stop using that therapy voice"), it's a sign the system is noticing the change.
 Do not panic.
 This is a critical data point, not a rejection.
-Your goal is to drop the "protocol" and become human again.
+Your goal is to drop the "script" and become human again.
 Enroll them in the process with honesty.

     **The "Acknowledge and Re-state" Script:**
     1.  **Acknowledge Their Reality:** Start by agreeing with them.
 This immediately lowers their defenses.